 These are ways of knowing you are loved by the use of argument.
 And that is important.
 We need to see these things and use them as part of our arsenal in our fight of faith.
 But that is not what Romans 5:5 is talking about.
 Romans 5:5 says that “hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us.”
 This experience of God’s love for us is not mainly a logical inference.
 It is something poured out.
 It is something felt in the heart.
 Known in the way the heart knows.

 Four Points About the Experience of God’s Love

 Last week I made two points from this text concerning this experience of being loved by God.

-1. This experience of the love of God is poured out through the Holy Spirit.
+1. The experience of God’s love is poured out through the Holy Spirit.

 2. This experience has factual, objective content.

 It is mediated, or communicated, through objective truth about Christ.
 You don’t get the experience by emptying your head.
 You get it in seeing the glory of the love of God in the real historical work of Christ.